 Learn more and download the white paper here : no registration is required.

-To end, here are links to some other stories of interest this week...
+Other stories of interest this week...

 Australia: Central bank wants banks to cut smartphone payment costs for retailers